Constraint Learning for Control Tasks with Limited Duration Barrier Functions: Conclusion

 \section{Conclusion}

-In this paper, we presented a notion of limited-duration safety as a relaxation of forward-invariance of a set of safe states.
-Then, we proposed limited-duration control barrier functions that are used to guarantee limited-duration safety by using locally accurate model of agent dynamics.
-We showed that LDCBFs can be obtained through global value function learning, and analyzed some of their properties.
-LDCBFs were validated through persistent coverage control tasks and were successfully applied to a transfer learning problem via sharing a common state constraint. \begin{ack} M. Ohnishi thanks Kai Koike at Kyoto University for valuable discussions on differential equations.
+In this paper, we presented a notion of limited-duration safety as a relaxation of forward invariance of a set of safe states.
+Then, we proposed limited-duration control barrier functions to guarantee limited-duration safety by using agent dynamics.
+We showed that LDCBFs can be obtained through value function learning, and analyzed some of their properties.
+LDCBFs were validated through persistent coverage control tasks and were successfully applied to a transfer learning problem by sharing a common state constraint. \begin{ack} M. Ohnishi thanks Kai Koike at Kyoto University for valuable discussions on differential equations.
 The authors thank the anonymous reviewers for their careful and constructive comments that helped us improve this work.
 This work of M. Ohnishi was supported in part by Funai Overseas Scholarship and Wissner-Slivka Endowed Graduate Fellowship.
 This work of G. Notomista and M. Egerstedt was supported by the US Army Research Lab through Grant No. DCIST CRA W911NF-17-2-0181.
 This work of M. Sugiyama was supported by KAKENHI 17H00757. \end{ack}